nadeeofthings/bench-psu/README.md

 ﻿# DPS3005 Based Bench PSU

-This is where all the design files for the **Ginger Wash Plant** is saved.
+This is where all the design files for the **Bench power supply** is saved.
 ![Render](https://raw.githubusercontent.com/nadeeofthings/bench-psu/main/Render.png)

 # Folders